Moolanomy Personal Finance

-While traditional brick and mortar banks can be very convenient, they can rarely compete with the high interest rates offered by online high yield savings accounts.
-Personally, I think these online high interest accounts are the best place to stash your emergency fund and save up money for your short-term goals, such as, saving money for down payment on your house or your car.
+While traditional brick and mortar banks can be very convenient, they can rarely compete with the higher interest rates offered by their online counterparts.
+Personally, I think these online high yield accounts are the best place to stash your emergency fund and save up for your short-term goals, such as, saving money for down payment on your house or your car.
 There are many options available when it comes to online banking, with a wide variety of account features and options.
-To choose the best high yield savings accounts for your needs, here are a the five simple steps that you can follow.
+To choose the best high yield savings account for your needs, here are a the five simple steps that you can follow.

 1. Search for the rates

-A good starting point for your high yield savings account search is at your current bank.
+A good starting point to find these high yield accounts is at your current bank.
 Some banks, such as Citibank, offers online savings option that you could easily connect to your existing accounts.
 However, these banks may not offer the best rates, as such, you should also check online to see what other rates you can get — simply type in “high yield savings accounts,” “online savings accounts,” or “high interest savings accounts” into any search engine and you’ll see a number of options.
 Review the posted interest rates, then pick 3-5 banks to explore in more depth.
 Check to see whether the rates are introductory or not.

 Here’s a list of high interest savings accounts that we update regularly.